jthomasmock/gtExtras/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gtExtras is to …
+The goal of gtExtras is to provide some additional helper functions to assist in creating beautiful tables with `{gt}`

 ## Installation